 We print from the original file uploaded by the artist and will never modify the design.
 This file may be saved in any colorspace, but our digital printing technology will always convert the file to sRGB before printing.
-The hints below cover the basics of color matching in various ways, but you can about printing colors across substrates from out blog.
+The hints below cover the basics of color matching in various ways, but you can find out more about printing colors across substrates from our blog.
 Check out Why is My Color on Fabric Different From My Wallpaper? and Tips for Designing on Spoonflower.

 The best way to be sure your design prints with the colors you want is to create your designs from a fabric color map, or a wallpaper color map, printed on the preferred substrate.
 All color maps arrive with over 1400 color chips, along with their hex codes, to use for designing.
-Simply find the color you want and enter the hexcode into your design program.
+Once you receive the fabric or wallpaper color map, simply find the color you want and enter the hexcode into your design program.

 For example, to get that darker violet enter 402A53 in your design file, while the steel teal can be created by entering B9CECE.

 Quite often an artist will scan an original artwork with a white background and upload it directly to our site.
 While the background of the original may be white, the scanning process will pick up textures and shadows and save them as gray tones.
 Our system doesn't make any updates to revert the file to white so it is important to prepare the file accordingly.

 To ensure a white background, modify the background color in one of the following ways before uploading: